Biden-Harris agenda set to confront these challenges

 Biden won't only have to grapple with GOP resistance to his agenda, but with the left wing of his own party that wants to push him to be more ambitious.

-Rep. Alexandria Ocasio-Cortex, D-N.Y., this week said that she disagrees with Biden's "optimistic" view that he can work with Republicans.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., this week said that she disagrees with Biden's "optimistic" view that he can work with Republicans.

 "This is one area where I believe that there's kind of a track record of some slight disagreement between the president-elect and myself, and I say that, you know -- this is it, it's not a fight - it's just a disagreement," she said in a virtual town hall.
 "I believe that President-elect Biden has a very optimistic view of the Republican Party.
 He, he has made statements on, you know, once Trump is gone, they will see the error of their ways.
 And I applaud his optimism but I disagree with his assessment."